Conveyancing: Public record

-In the Roman tradition, private rights to land were enforceable even if secret; this tradition remained to some extent in Europe up through the 19th century, but modern system no longer allow for such secrecy.
+In the Roman tradition, private rights to land were enforceable even if secret; this tradition remained to some extent in Europe up through the 19th century, but modern systems no longer allow for such secrecy.

 In many civil law countries, the real estate transfers are usually supervised by notaries who, after a due diligence verification, execute the deed of sale and send it to the Public Registers.
 The involvement of civil law notaries, qualified legal experts delegated by the State (they must have a University Degree in Law), represents - besides an assistance for the involved parties in the property transfer process - also a gate keeping for the soundness of the economic system and the protection of vulnerable parties.

 England and Wales

 In England and Wales, conveyancing is usually done by a solicitor or a licensed conveyancer; either may employ or supervise an unqualified conveyancer.
 What is being conveyed, or transferred, is a piece of land or property, that historically (especially in England) may or may not include the "messuage", that would be the principal dwelling, and might include an orchard, any outbuildings, and curtilage if present.
 The domestic conveyancing market is price competitive, with a high number of firms of solicitors and conveyancing companies offering a similar service.
 It is possible for someone to carry out their own conveyancing, but it is labour-intensive.
 If the transaction involves a mortgage, it is almost certain that the lender will insist that a solicitor is used for the conveyancing.

 It is a common myth that conveyancing has to be carried out by a local solicitor or conveyancer.
 This is no longer the case, with many conveyancers and solicitors conducting transactions from a distance using email and online technology.
 However, the Law Society warns solicitors to be wary of clients instructing their firm with no geographic connection to them for risk of money laundering.

 There were approximately 5,357 firms operating in the conveyancing market in 2015, but this number has fallen from 5,871 the year before.
 The number of firms in the market is almost a third lower than the 7,779 firms recording transactions in 2005, following a severe conveyancing shortage during the recession.